- 3.0.275.8 Other Submission Processing Business Results Measures

 A representative from the local Improvement Team will then go the site’s ICO and locate the prior day’s completed work for Rejects.

 All completed Reject work of a non-correspondence nature must be excluded from the sample process.
-The Skip Interval must be applied to the available Reject correspondence cleared volumes only.
+The Skip Interval must be applied to the available Reject correspondence cleared volumes from the previous work day only.

 After isolating the Reject correspondence cleared volumes, count down the number of cases provided by the Random Start Number script included with the SOI Skip Interval Tool.
 The last case of this count will be the first case counted when the Skip Interval process is applied.